Skip to Content

 Protected Area extent statistics by Territory

 Table 3a.
-Extent and percent coverage of terrestrial Protected Areas for each UK Overseas Territory, as at the end of 2023.
+Extent and percent coverage of terrestrial Protected Areas and Other Effective Area-based Conservation Measures for each UK Overseas Territory, as at the end of 2024.

 Overseas Territory Area of land (km2) Area of PAs and OECMs (km2) % coverage of PAs and OECMs